ForgottenUmbrella/userscripts/personal-youtube-tweaks/README.md

 # Personal YouTube Tweaks
 Intended for my own use only.
 Feel free to use it though, but don't expect any support.
-* Prevent YouTube from switching to the Share tab after a video is finished.
+* Prevent YouTube from switching to the Share tab after a video finishes.
-* Prevent autoplay.
-* Change video speed to 200%, music volume to 25% and try to lower the video quality.
+* Change video speed to 200% and music volume to 25%.

-Note: a video is considered music if the title contains Japanese characters, hyphens, tildes, Touhou related terms or words generally appearing in videos containing mainly music.
+Note: I consider a video to be music if the title contains Japanese characters, hyphens, tildes, Touhou related terms or words generally appearing in videos containing mainly music.